Medication Search: Stelara

 Ustekinumab belongs to the class of medications called selective immunomodulating agents, also known as biologics.
 It is used to treat chronic, moderate-to-severe plaque psoriasis for adults who are candidates for phototherapy or systemic therapy.
-It is also used for adolescents 12 to 17 years of age who can’t tolerate other therapies, or whose symptoms aren’t controlled by other therapies.
-It may be used alone or with methotrexate to treat to treat psoriatic arthritis in adults.
+It is also used for children and adolescents 6 to 17 years old who can’t tolerate other therapies, or whose symptoms aren’t controlled by other therapies.
+Ustekinumab may be used alone or with methotrexate to treat adults with active psoriatic arthritis.

-Ustekinumab is also used to treat adults with moderately-to-severely active Crohn’s disease who can’t tolerate other medications, or whose symptoms aren’t adequately controlled by other medications.
+Ustekinumab is also used to treat adults with moderately-to-severely active Crohn’s disease or ulcerative colitis who can’t tolerate other medications, or whose symptoms aren’t adequately controlled by other medications.